 - Alexa bidentata form americana Kobelt 1901 in 1897–1901: 312, pl.
 33, figs 1, 2.

-- Many additional synonyms in Europe, Australia, Atlantic Islands, and elsewhere (Martins 1996).
+- Many additional synonyms in Europe, Australia, mid-Atlantic Islands, and elsewhere (Martins 1996).

 Identification.
 Shell elongate-ovate.
 Spire tall, with sides straight or scarcely convex.
 Apex acutely pointed.
-Suture rather shallow to moderately deep, often with a puckered band below.
-Whorls ca 7–8, not very convex in profile.
+Suture rather shallow.
+Whorls ca 7 , not very convex in profile.
 Periphery rounded, medial.
-Protoconch smooth.
+Protoconch smooth, but most often eroded.
 Teleoconch with first three whorls deeply pitted in spiral rows, then smoothish or with irregular, often quite strong growth wrinkles; particularly when shell eroded, low colabral riblets often evident; occasional varix present at site of growth rest.
-Juveniles and occasionally well-preserved adults with 1 spiral row of periostracal hairs.
-Aperture subovate-elongate, acutely angled above, ca 80% of shell height, with 1 strong, medial parietal plica, 1 strong columellar plica, and 1 low, callus-like protuberance (usually absent) above; plicae white.
-1 or more palatal lirae in some.
-Lip expanded but generally thin.
+Juveniles and occasionally well-preserved adults with 1 spiral row of well-spaced periostracal hairs (which correspond to the pits).
+Aperture subovate-elongate, acutely angled above, ca 70% of shell height, with 1 strong, medial parietal plica, 1 strong columellar plica, and 1 low, callus-like protuberance (usually absent) above; plicae white.
+No palatal lirae in BC specimens, although 1 or more are reported elsewhere (Frias Martins 1996).
+Lip expanded when mature but generally thin.
 Parietal callus glazed, transparent, inconspicuous.
 No umbilicus.
-Shell weakly glossy, yellowish brown or more frequently reddish brown; lip pale.
-Height to 8 mm (higher than wide).
+Shell weakly glossy, yellowish or more frequently reddish brown; lip pale.
+Height to 8.4 mm (higher than wide).